 “You must stop treating others as pawns in your insufferable games, Freddie.
 You don’t own someone just because you paid their medical bills.”

 “Dr Jacques said he should not learn details from the past, lest it effect the decisions he makes in the present.
 He is totally delightful and has inspired me and the boys to move on.
-I’ve booked us for the Monteux Music Festival this summer.”
+I’ve booked us for the Montreux Music Festival this summer.”

 “At least give him a name.
 Yank will never win friends in Europe.
 ‘Yank my chain?’”